mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 - Weird edge case
 - Slow response
 - Expensive response
-- Output that is technically correct but unhelpful
+- Technically correct but unhelpful output

 That changes how you define quality.